 With temperate climate, typical architecture and cultural expressions, Gramado has tourism and scientific and cultural events as the basis of its economy.
 Markedly from the 50s, the local industry created cycles of wealth in the areas of footwear, furniture, knitwear and clothing, in addition to the delicious homemade chocolate that, accompanied by gastronomy and hotel services, delight visitors and make their people proud. (text: Gramado City Hall)

-Located in the heart of the City of Gramado/RS, the FAURGS Events Centre provides a space with complete infrastructure, comfort and security for holding events of all types and sizes.
+Located in the heart of the City of Gramado/RS, the Wish Serrano Events Centre provides a space with complete infrastructure, comfort and security for holding events of all types and sizes.

-The facilities include spaces such as air-conditioned auditoriums with acoustic treatment, rooms and meeting rooms, support room, boulevard/ coffee shop, exhibition pavilion, reception rooms, as well as secondary facilities and service area that integrate its
+The facilities include spaces such as air-conditioned auditoriums with acoustic treatment, rooms and meeting rooms, support room, exhibition pavilion, reception rooms, as well as secondary facilities and service area that integrate its structure.

 Gramado and Canela are two twin cities of German, Italian and Portuguese origin, nestled in a dense forest in Rio Grande do Sul, Brazil, with a distance of 9.2 km from each other.
 They have multiple options for walks between those created by man and nature, very good cuisine, friendly and helpful people, and of great beauty just 120 km from Porto Alegre.

 You don’t need to be in a Conference to realize the charms and beauties of the cities of Gramado and Canela in Rio Grande do Sul.
 A place where araucarias predominate, trees that can be up to 35 meters high and hydrangeas, flowers that are grouped together as bouquets, all united in a heap of large leaves with a vivid green, that are in all the corners of the Serra Gaúcha.